 Prepare the spicy sauce by combining all the ingredients together in a bowl.
 Mix until smooth.

-In an oiled pan over medium heat, sear the enoki mushrooms on both sides until lightly golden.
 Pour in the spicy sauce and let simmer for 1-2 minutes, or until the sauce has thickened.

 Top with green onions, chili, and sesame seeds.
 Enjoy!

-Adjust the spiciness to your taste!
+Adjust the Spiciness to Taste

 As with most recipes, always adjust according to taste.
 My spice tolerance is pretty moderate, but feel free to alter the amount of gochujang or gochugaru to your preference.